Nomad-Media/nomad-sdk/nomad-sdk-npm/Readme.md

 };
 ```

+apiKey: Can be used in place of password for api key authentication.

 apiType: Specifies whether the function you are trying to run is **admin** or **portal**.

 debugMode: Specifies when running functions, whether of not to print api call information.